-Join Ben Long for an in-depth discussion in this video Understanding raw conversion software, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Understanding raw conversion software, part of Exploring Photography: Shooting in Raw Mode.

 - If you watched the last chapter,…then you've already been through…all of the gnarly technical discussion…that we need to have.…What you saw in that chapter was that when you shoot,…the image sensor in your camera produces…a lot of numbers that have to be interpreted…in a very particular way to produce a finished image.…When you shoot in JPEG mode,…all of that interpretation is performed…by the computer inside your camera.…When that process is finished,…the camera makes some additional tweaks to the image,…compresses the image using the JPEG standard,…and writes the result out to its media card.…